ourcodingclub/ourcodingclub.github.io/_posts/2020-02-12-dataviz-beautification-synthesis.md

 <center> <img src="{{ site.baseurl }}/img/trends_mass1.png" alt="Img" style="width: 500px;"/>  <img src="{{ site.baseurl }}/img/trends_mass2.png" alt="Img" style="width: 500px;"/></center>

-### Congrats on taking three different types of figures on beautification journeys and all the best with the rest of your data syntheses!</b>
+### Congrats on taking three different types of figures on beautification journeys and all the best with the rest of your data syntheses!

 <b>If you'd like more inspiration and tips, check out the materials below!</b>

 ## Extra resources

-## Check out our new free online course <a href="https://ourcodingclub.github.io/course_home/" target="_blank">"Data Science for Ecologists and Environmental Scientists"</a>!
+### Check out our new free online course <a href="https://ourcodingclub.github.io/course_home/" target="_blank">"Data Science for Ecologists and Environmental Scientists"</a>!

-## You can also check out the package `patchwork` for another way to make multi-figure panels from `ggplot2` figures <a href="https://github.com/thomasp85/patchwork" target="_blank">here</a>.
+### You can also check out the package `patchwork` for another way to make multi-figure panels from `ggplot2` figures <a href="https://github.com/thomasp85/patchwork" target="_blank">here</a>.

 To learn more about the power of pipes check out:
 <a href = "http://dplyr.tidyverse.org/" target ="_blank"> the tidyverse website</a> and <a href="http://r4ds.had.co.nz/pipes.html" target="_blank"> the R for Data Science book</a>.